finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     TransactionQueryParameters transactionQueryParameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query queryParameters which control how the output transactions are built.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to build the transactions.
 Defaults to return the latest   version of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto   the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or   \"Transaction/strategy/quantsignal\".
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to BuildTransactions. try {
-      VersionedResourceListOfOutputTransaction result = apiInstance.buildTransactions(scope, code, transactionQueryParameters, asAt, filter, propertyKeys, limit, page);
+      VersionedResourceListOfOutputTransaction result = apiInstance.buildTransactions(scope, code, transactionQueryParameters)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .limit(limit)
+            .page(page)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#buildTransactions");